Making the zeroth-order process fidelity independent of state preparation and measurement errors: The physical meaning of parameter in channel noise scaling

 \subsubsection{Complex projective t-design}

-The definition of a complex projective design is a little bit similar to the definition of a spherical design.
+The definition of a complex projective design is similar to the definition of a spherical design.
 Consider a finite subset of unit vectors $\mathbf{X}$ on a sphere $\mathbf{S}(\mathbb{R}^{d})$, where $\mathbb{R}^{d}$ is $d$-dimensional Euclidean space.
 The following is the definition of a spherical $t$-design based on \cite{spherical_designs,roy2011complexsphericaldesignscodes}.

 [section]